lexibank/johanssonsoundsymbolic/README.md

 # CLDF dataset derived from the Johansson et al.'s "The typology of sound symbolism" from 2020

+## How to cite

+If you use these data please cite
-Cite the source dataset as
+- the original source
   > Erben Johansson, N., Anikin, A., Carling, G., & Holmer, A. (2020).
 The typology of sound symbolism: Defining macro-concepts via their semantic and phonetic features, Linguistic Typology , 24(2), 253-310. doi: https://doi.org/10.1515/lingty-2020-2034
+- the derived dataset using the DOI of the [particular released version](../../releases/) you were using

+## Description

 This dataset is licensed under a CC BY-NC 4.0 license